-- By simply going through the documents manager can know the status of the project and it’s estimated time to completion.
+- By simply going through the documents manager can know the status of the project and its estimated time to completion.

-- And lastly, it is important that the project is arranged properly, easy to read and adequate.
+- And lastly, it is important that the project is arranged properly, easy to read, and adequate.

-Ideally Project managers follow standardized templates that have been used in the past for documentation; these templates are of successful projects carried out by the firm in the past.
+Ideally, Project managers follow standardized templates that have been used in the past for documentation; these templates are of successful projects carried out by the firm in the past.
 Project plans, business cases, project status, and requirements are often reused of past projects that were a success as it helps the project manager to focus on their competency, efficiency, and productivity and cutting down on excess paperwork that becomes difficult to track and manage.

-Below is a snapshot of key stages in the life cycle of a project, and how each stage generates essential project documents that can be used for verification, future references, and verification.
+Below is a snapshot of key stages in the life cycle of a project and how each stage generates essential project documents that can be used for verification, future references, and verification.

-- Feasibility Report – Before the project is implemented it undergoes a lot of tests in terms of is it feasible to execute this project and take it to the implementation stage.
+- Feasibility Report – Before the project is implemented, it undergoes a lot of tests in terms of is it feasible to execute this project and take it to the implementation stage.
 A study of current market trends and culture along with cost-benefits associated with the project is carried out.

-- Project Charter – It lays an overview of the project, mentions key components and objectives of the project and serves as a benchmark.
+- Project Charter – It lays an overview of the project, mentions key components and objectives of the project, and serves as a benchmark.
 It helps the manager follow key objectives time and again.

 - Requirement Specification – It mentions all the requirements needed to execute the project, manpower, financial resources, technology resources, raw materials, specific skill sets, permissions, rules and regulations, approvals at various stages of the project.